gengcong940126/CelebA-AE-AC-GAN/README.md

-# CelebA-AE-AC-GAN
+Training# CelebA-AE-AC-GAN

 ![Faces](img/faces.png)

 A auto-encoder + auxiliary GAN model is being explored in this project, to produce artificial, realistic human faces.
-Trainign data is based on the CelebA dataset, with some preprocessing steps.
+Trainign data is based on the CelebA dataset, with some pre-processing steps.

 The presented work is based and expended on a similar study for digit and letter generation based on (Extended) MNIST datasets ([link](https://github.com/markusmeingast/MNIST-GAN)).
 Notable expansions are, switching to 3 color channels, a base resolution of 64x64 images, multi-class-multi-label classification and one-sided label-smoothing.

 ## Data Preprocessing

-The CelebA dataset consists of over 200.000 images of celebrities.
-In order to reduce computational expenses, the dataset was reduced to about 1/3.
+The [CelebA Dataset](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) consists of over 200.000 images of celebrities.
+In order to reduce computational expenses, the dataset was reduced to about 1/3 samples.
 Original images are of a shape 218x178.
-For the work presented here, the images are cropped to a window with upper left corner at 59, 24 and a width an height of 128 pixels each.
-Finally each image is downsampled to a size of 64x64.
+For the work presented here, the images are cropped to a window with upper left corner at
+59px, 24px and a width an height of 128 pixels each.
+Finally each image is down-sampled to a size of 64x64.

 ## Nomenclature